 By Luanne Tierney, CEO & Founder, LT & Associates

 Marketing has changed dramatically with rapid shifts in technology.
 So much so that we no longer categorize targets as B2C or B2B, but rather B2H (Human).
-Consumer expectations are less expectations than demands that command a response from business.
+Consumer expectations are less about expectations than they are demands commanding a response from business.

 For example, customers expect to be recognized when they login to a site they visit frequently.
 Every company is in the digital transformation business, and it’s about delivering a great customer experience and anticipating their customers’ needs.

-One thing that has stayed constant is the fluidity of marketing budgets.
+There is one thing that has stayed constant, and that’s the fluidity of marketing budgets.
 Large brands today can no longer rely on the big budgets and media spend of the past.

 Gone are the days when it was only about the Super Bowl commercials.
 (I really enjoyed the commercials during Super Bowl LIII!)
 Today, marketing leaders have to discern how to allocate dollars for maximum impact across a range of other channels such as digital media, social, events, PR, CRM tools and more.

 Marketing strategies have to encompass a full engagement stack including public relations, social programs, video, field and sales activities as well as the right measurement tools — regardless of the company’s budget or size.